The Centurion (magazine): "Awards"

 The magazine gives sarcastic "awards" to faculty and students for holding views which the staff of the Centurion consider "liberal".
-One such award, for "Liberal of the Month," was given to English department Professor Richard Dienst.
-The editors printed a private letter from Professor Dienst to the Dean of Rutgers College requesting that "disciplinary action" be taken against the O'Keefe and Mertz.
+One such award, for "Liberal of the Month," was given to English department professor Richard Dienst.
+The editors printed a private letter from Professor Dienst to the Dean of Rutgers College requesting that "disciplinary action" be taken against O'Keefe and Mertz.
 This occurred after they confronted Professor Dienst with a video camera and asked him if he believed in the United States Constitution, since he supposedly told a dissenting Republican student "You have no first amendment rights."
 After the editors obtained the disciplinary letter, they printed it on page 18 of the October 2005 issue.
 In another instance the editors presented a certificate bearing the "Centurion Award" to a history professor with the most pro-Democrat posters adorning his office door.

 In late July, former editor in chief and founder James O'Keefe along with board member David Maxham set out to have the American flag hung up in every classroom at Rutgers.
 After approaching several deans, including Co-Vice Chair Brian Rose, the boys were told such an act would be "problematic" and that hanging up the American flag would give argument to others who would intend to adorn classrooms with their own symbols.
 Unsatisfied with the response, the students created a video, which caught the attention of the Jersey Guys on 101.5 FM.
 The issue was discussed as Centurion members Daniel Francisco and David Maxham fielded questions live on air on July 31, 2006.
 The radio show hosts shared the views of the students and pledged to help the Centurion on the issue.